ECFMG Certification Cost

 Retakes are the biggest cost variable.
 A single Step exam retake adds $695.
 An OET retake adds $455 (US testing) or AUD $587 (outside US).
 An IMG who retakes both Step 2 CK and the OET can add $1,300β$1,400 to their total before accounting for prep materials.

 Since January 12, 2026, IMGs register for and pay all USMLE Step exams through the FSMB portal at usmle.fsmb.org β not MyIntealth.
-This is the most significant procedural change for IMGs in 2026 and the source of significant confusion for applicants who have not yet heard about it.
+This is the most significant procedural change for IMGs in 2026.

 | Exam | Notes | Base Fee |